glycerine/art-adaptive-radix-tree/README.md

 As an alternative to red-black trees,
-AVL trees, and other kinds of balanced binary trees, ART trees are attractive because of their speed and space savings (especially though path compression).
+AVL trees, and other kinds of balanced binary trees, ART trees are attractive because of their speed and space savings.
 Like those trees, ART offers an ordered index of sorted keys allowing efficient O(log N) access for each unique key.
 However, as the benchmarks below indicate (1440 nsec per lookup for red-black tree,